 But bitcoin has never been anonymous.
 Every transaction is recorded and stored permanently in a place that everyone can see.
 And while blockchain listings do not reveal the parties involved, users often can do it themselves.

-A recently published (PDF) University of Qatar and Hamad Bin Khalifa University revealed how easy it is to reveal users behind these transactions.
+A recently published study (PDF) University of Qatar and Hamad Bin Khalifa University revealed how easy it is to reveal users behind these transactions.
 Qatar University Researcher Husam Al Jawaheri told Andy Greenberg of Wired:

 The bitcoin back-up security is low.
 When things are logged on the blockchain, you can go back in history, uncover the information, to bypass the anonymity of users.